Kegon-ji

 Kegon-ji (華厳寺) is a Buddhist temple located in the Tanigumi Tokuzumi neighborhood of the town of Ibigawa, Gifu Prefecture, Japan.
-It belongs to the Tendai sect of Japanese Buddhism and its honzon is a hibutsu image image of Jūichimen Kannon.
+It belongs to the Tendai sect of Japanese Buddhism and its honzon is a hibutsu image of Jūichimen Kannon.
 The temple's full name is Tanigumi-san Kegon-ji (谷汲山 華厳寺).The temple is the 33rd and final stop on the Saigoku Kannon Pilgrimage route, and is the only temple on the route outside of the Kansai region.

 History

 According to the "Yaguriki" (1560 Eiroku 3rd year), this temple was founded in 798 by a man named Ōguchi Dairyō from Kurokawa-gō (present-day Aizuwakamatsu, Fukushima), who was the county governor of Aizu in Mutsu Province.

 Legend of the walking Kannon statue

 According to the "Yaguriki," Ōguchi Dairyō secluded himself in the Monjū-dō Hall in Mutsu Province and made a vow to obtain a sacred tree in order to carve a statue.
 After seven days of ascetic practice, at dawn on the seventh day, a 14-year-old boy (known as Monjū Daishi) appeared and revealed where he would be able to obtain the sacred tree.
 Having found the necessary sacred tree, Ōguchi Dairyō commissioned a Buddhist sculptor in the Heian-kyō to create a statue of the Jūichimen Kannon, a deity he worshipped.
 In 798, Ōguchi Tairyō was returning to Aizu with the completed Kannon statue.

 As the journey progressed, that statue started to move, and cut a nearby wisteria vine to use as a walking stick.
 It then put on a straw hat and began walking under its own power.
 However, in Akasaka, Mino Province (present-day Ōgaki, Gifu), the statue stopped moving and then declared, "I will not go to the faraway land of Ōshū.
 I will find a place of enlightenment in the mountains five ri north of here, and there I will save all living beings."

 Heading north, away from Ōshū, the statue stopped moving after five ri and did not move a single step further. Ōguchi Tairyō believed that this must be the place of enlightenment, and together with the monk Hōzen, who had lived in a hermitage in the mountains, built a temple and enshrined the Kannon statue there.
 This is said to be the beginning of the temple.